Tibo-R/chocobox/readme.md

 ## Want to contribute ?

-Please fork and send pull requests !!
+Please don't hesitate to fork and/or send pull requests !!